6LoWPAN Range

 IPv6 allows a maximum packet size of 1280 bytes.
 However, the maximum transfer size 802.15.4 is a 127-byte MTU, meaning a complete IPv6 packet does not fit in a 15.4 frame.
 By default, a 127-byte 15.4 frame only leaves 33 bytes for the payload.
 This small frame-size support is one of the reasons why deploying a full IP stack would be challenging.
 A couple of things must be done to make this work and compliant with IPv6 standards.
 To use IPv6, we need to adjust header overhead and adaptations for MTU size.

 The first thing we must do is bring fragmentation back to IPv6.
 To allow such packets, we define a fragmentation scheme.
-The 11-bit fragmentation header allows for 2048 byte packet size with fragmentation.
+The 11-bit fragmentation header allows for a 2048-byte packet size with fragmentation.
 However, many tables in the IPv6 header are static, and you might not need them.
-So the version will always be 0, and so will the traffic class and flow label.
+So, the version will always be 0, and so will the traffic class and flow label.

 Conclusion: